 English language requirements

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
-The minimum for IELTS is 6.0 overall with no element lower than 6.0, or equivalent will be considered acceptable.
+The minimum for IELTS is 6.0 overall with no less than 6.0 in reading and writing, or equivalent will be considered acceptable.

 Read more about the University’s entry requirements for students outside of the UK on our 'Where are you from?' information pages